stillmatic/tournaments/writeup.md

 # Literature Review

-Previous research has been done into creating tournament structures. ...
+Previous research has been done into creating tournament structures, and considering the various desirable aspects to optimize for.

 Part of the simulation process involves finding pairings, which are directly analogous to a matching, which is a set of $n$ disjoint pairs of participants.